 Have a look at the results of the Perform an Action process I presented earlier in this article.

 As you can see, it is very important to put very clear labels on each step.
 This will help you understand how successful your follow-up process was in terms of the goal you set at the beginning.

 All right, so we have come to the end of our series of three articles about Marketing Automation for Event management.
-All these articles were put together into a practical guide Using Marketing Automation for Event Management.
-I encourage you to share it with anyone that could benefit from it, especially with event managers or anyone that is responsible for organizing events.

 Now, I would love to hear from you—have you ever used marketing automation for managing your events?
 Did you automate your communication towards event attendees throughout the whole event or just for a part of it?
 What was the most difficult part in all that process?

 What You Should Know about the California Consumer Privacy Act (CCPA)